UberEther/jwt/README.md

 	- pvtJwkOptions - If JWK is not specified, a new instance of uberether-jwk is initialized wit these options
 	- If neither of these are set, the public JWK is used

-### Verification Options
+- jwk - An instance of uberether-jwk to use for processing

-- signingRequired - Set to "req", "opt", or "never" - default is "req"
+- jwkOptions - If specified the options passed to the uberether-jwk to construct the keystore
-- encryptionRequired - Set to "req", "opt", or "never" - default is "never"
+- pvt

 ### Methods